 Write to your audience personas

+Audience personas are semi-fictional representations of your ideal target audience.
+Ideally, this is mapped out in your social media marketing strategy.
 It’s important to make sure your audience personas aren’t that cardboard-bland variety that only identifies your target market’s demographics.

 Remember your purpose

 Now that we've covered writing to your audience personas, let's talk about something equally important – remembering your purpose when you're writing Facebook posts. 🎯

 Imagine this: you're setting off on a road trip.
 You've got your map, your snacks, and your favorite tunes.
 But, what if you don't know where you're going?
 It's a bit like that with Facebook copywriting.
 You can have great words and ideas, but if you don't know your destination, you might end up lost.